yuval/yuvalmerhav.com/content/posts/2024-10-20-prompting.md

 # Introduction: The Evolving Chain-of-thought

 In this post I focus on peer-reviewed papers from the last year or two.
 Most of these papers focus on techniques that aim to improve upon the commonly used [chain-of-thought](https://proceedings.neurips.cc/paper_files/paper/2022/file/9d5609613524ecf4f15af0f7b31abca4-Paper-Conference.pdf) (CoT) approach, especially for tasks requiring complex reasoning.
 It's not an exhaustive list by any means, but rather my summaries of papers I've been reading recently.
-It's worth noting that many of these papers use weaker LLMs than today's top closed models.
+It's worth noting that many of these papers use weaker LLMs than today's top models.
 As such, I put less emphasis on the results reported (which is often hard to reproduce anyway) and more on the ideas and where they may be applicable.
 In addition, many benchmarks are not that reflective of real world usage, which is why often doing well on these benchmarks doesn't mean the model is actually good for a real world task you care about.

 One might wonder how relevant is prompt engineering today?
 While newer models may have internalized many good prompting practices, there's still a vast ecosystem of models and tasks that benefit greatly from well-crafted prompts.
 Prompt engineering isn't dying, but it's evolving.